OpenTermsArchive/deployment/README.md

 | `ota_source_repository_branch` | [Git branch or tag](https://git-scm.com/docs/gitglossary#Documentation/gitglossary.txt-aiddeftree-ishatree-ishalsotreeish) of the source repository | `main`                 |          |
 | `ota_directory`                | Directory path where the code will be deployed on the server                                                               | Name of the repository |          |

-These variables can be defined in the inventory file, for example:
+These variables are defined in the inventory file, for example:

 ```yml
 all: